Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 Pyflyby's utilities are designed to improve developer efficiency and materially reduce the impact of interruption on productivity.
 Its value, however, is broader than that.
-Pyflyby expands what is capable within the Python ecosystem and has helped identify a number of limitations and bugs in Python and IPython over time.
+Pyflyby expands what one is capable of doing within the Python ecosystem and has helped identify a number of limitations and bugs in Python and IPython over time.